-A study published in the St. Petersburg Polytechnical University journal outlines how researchers believe dolphins converse in much the same way as humans do, even waiting until one dolphin has finished its lines before replying.
+A study published in the St. Petersburg Polytechnical University journal outlines how researchers believe dolphins talk to each other in much the same way as humans do, even waiting until one dolphin has finished its lines before replying.

 ‘Pulses’ or sounds made by the dolphins were analyzed and found to differ from each other in many respects despite initial analysis that the sounds were the same.
 Pulses were grouped in ‘packs’ – natural pieces of conversation that are assembled in much the same way a human would speak.
-This led researchers to believe that dolphins listened to each ‘pack’ before replying and therefore were holding a conversation with each other.
+This led researchers to believe that dolphins listened to each ‘pack’ before replying and therefore that dolphins talk to each other.

 “Humans must take the first step to establish relationships with the first intelligent inhabitants of the planet Earth by creating devices capable of overcoming the barriers that stand in the way of using languages and in the way of communications between dolphins and people,” the report said.